Bachelor of Dementia Care

 The Diploma and Associate Degrees are particularly relevant to aged care workers and health professionals wishing to develop their skills and knowledge in dementia.
 The Bachelor Degree offers additional learning about research and the understanding of how evidence may be translated into clinical care practice.

-To support the development of a career structure for aged care workers in the future we will continually evaluate the program and make representations to government and industry.
+To support the development of a career structure for aged care workers in the future we will continually evaluate the course and make representations to government and industry.
 We know that workers with greater knowledge and skills in dementia care will be critical in delivering enhanced capacity to a sector which is facing an enormous challenge both now and into the future.

 Higher education via OUA